Robust Multi-Agent Safety via Tube-Based Tightened Exponential Barrier Functions: Main Result

 with arbitrary positive constants $\nu_1, \nu_2 >0$, and design parameters $\lambda_j,\; j = 1, \ldots, n-1$ with the restriction that the associated characteristic polynomial $s^{n-1} + \lambda_{n-1} s^{n-2} + \cdots + \lambda_1$ is Hurwitz.

-Using Theorem~\ref{thm:tube_mpc_ecbf}, we formulate the distributed Tube-MPC with eCBF constraints, which can be solved using the continuous-time transcription (multiple shooting with RK4 inside the optimal control problem).
-At each sampling instant $t_k$, we optimize the nominal trajectory $(\bar x^{\,i}, \bar u^{\,i})$ with sampling period $T_s$ and horizon length $H$ while enforcing the tightened eCBF inequalities on the nominal states, and apply to the plant the tube feedback.
-For a given prediction horizon $H\in\mathbb{N}$, we minimize the objective below subject to the dynamics \eqref{eq:ct_follower_nominal}, with $k=0,\ldots,H-1$, as follows
+Using Theorem~\ref{thm:tube_mpc_ecbf}, we pose a DMPC problem with tightened eCBF constraints, solved via continuous-time transcription (multiple shooting with RK4).
+At each sampling time \(t_k\), we optimize the nominal sequence \((\bar x^{i},\bar u^{i})\) over horizon \(H\) with step \(T_s\), enforce the tightened eCBF inequalities on \(\bar x^{i}\), and apply the tube feedback to the plant.
+For a given \(H\in\mathbb{N}\), we minimize the objective subject to \eqref{eq:ct_follower_nominal} for \(k=0,\ldots,H-1\):